A marvelous, alien world lies hidden beneath the sunlit surface.

 With the use of 21st-century technologies like robotics, satellite monitoring, and more, scientists are revealing the unseen habitats of the oceans’ most mysterious animals and mapping remote, inhospitable areas in unprecedented detail.

 Experience an ocean you never imagined in Unseen Oceans.
-Admission ticket required - $5 add-on with COSI General Admission/$4 with COSI Membership
+Timed admission ticket required - $5 add-on with COSI General Admission/Free for COSI Members.

 About the Exhibition:

 Meet some of the most important organisms on the planet: plankton!
 They’re tiny, unimaginably numerous, and absolutely vital to life on Earth—including yours.
 And find out how researchers are studying plankton using swarms of mini autonomous underwater explorers (mini-AUEs).

 Enter a sensory world very different from what you see on land.
 Diving at night, with specialized lights and cameras, researchers have revealed that many undersea animals are fluorescent—glowing in startling shades of red, orange, and green.